About Elaine Hocott Gainey

 After 20 years in Louisiana, Hugh’s company moved their family three more times, beginning with Cleveland, then to South Bend, and finally to Chicago.
 As they moved to different states, she worked with churches to establish children’s worship, wrote curriculum, and taught teens for five summers in Sibiu Romania while in South Bend.

 After retirement, they moved back to Austin in 2002 and still attend University Avenue Church of Christ (UA), the church she and Hugh attended while students at the University of Texas in 1950s, the church her mother grew up in, and where she met Elaine’s father.
-Since moving back to Austin in 2002, Elaine started up a children’s worship service, teaches kids and adult classes, and directs the women’s ministry at UA.
+After moving back to Austin in 2002, Elaine started up a children’s worship service, taught kids and adult classes, and directed the women’s ministry at UA.
+They moved to Rogers, Arkansas in 2017.
 Together Hugh and Elaine have seven grandsons and one granddaughter.